-Despite the ridiculous number of waterfalls in Iceland, the duo hit only about a dozen, but Brown says they ran them up to 20 times apiece.
-“It’s the best bang-for-your-buck waterfall spot in the world,” he says.
+Despite the ridiculous number of waterfalls in Iceland, the duo hit only about a dozen – but Brown says they ran them up to 20 times apiece.
+“It’s the best bang for your buck waterfall spot in the world,” says Brown.
 “You roll up to one waterfall, run it as much as you want, then hop in the truck and head to the next.”

 Spot your landing

-And what about the chilly temperatures?
+And what about the icy temperatures?
 After all, it is Iceland.
 “You get used to it,” says Brown.
 “Water can only get so cold before it starts to freeze!”
-Sounds cold enough to us, but it didn’t keep Brown and Immler off of waterfalls like Aldeyjarfoss, Thjofafoss and Godafoss, exploring incredible places like Jökulsárlón Lake at the foot of the Vatnajökull Glacier.
+Sounds cold enough to us, but it didn’t keep Brown and Immler off of waterfalls like Aldeyjarfoss, Thjofafoss, and Godafoss, exploring incredible places like Jökulsárlón lake at the foot of the Vatnajökull Glacier.

 Kayaking an ice cave

 The most epic?
-Definitely Aldeyjarfoss, known among boaters for once being the highest waterfall run in the world, with a 65-foot drop.
+Definitely Aldeyjarfoss, known among boaters for once being the highest waterfall run in the world, with a 20m drop.
 And the most dangerous?
-Well, Thjofafoss is known as the "Drowning Drop" thanks to a massive beating suffered by boater Shaun Baker years ago.
+Well, Thjofafoss is known as the ‘Drowning Drop’, thanks to a massive beating suffered by boater Shaun Baker years ago.

 But above all, the crowning jewel of Iceland’s waterfall landscape is the incredible Godafoss, which draws a crowd any time of day.
 “You drop there and people are gonna be watching,” says Brown.
-It’s probably a better show than how the "Waterfall of the Gods" got its name — apparently this is where early Christians tossed pagan icons into the water.
-We have to say: The kayakers are much more exciting.
+It’s probably a better show how the ‘Waterfall of the Gods’ got it’s name – apparently this is where early Christians tossed Pagan icons into the water.
+We have to say: the kayakers are much more exciting.